Is my water safe?

 Some people may be more vulnerable than the general population to contaminants in drinking water.
 Immuno-compromised persons, such as persons with cancer undergoing chemotherapy, persons who have undergone organ transplants, people with HIV/AIDS or other immune system disorders, and some elderly and infants can be at risk from infections.
 These people should seek advice from their health care providers about drinking water.
 EPA and the Centers for Disease Control (CDC) issue guidelines on appropriate measures to reduce the risk of infection by cryptosporidium and other microbial contaminants.
 Call the EPA Safe Drinking Water hotline at 1-800-426-4791 for more information.

-Additional information for lead
+Additional information about lead

 Where does my water come from?